-The Department of Psychology will assess all theses, dissertations and qualifying papers for potential plagiarism (see Plagiarism Definitions, p.
-51) using commercially available software, such as the Safe Assignment program provided by the Office of Instructional Advancement.
-All students are required to submit an electronic version of their thesis, dissertation, and/or qualifying paper to Pat Perreira at least two weeks prior to submission of the document to the Graduate School for this purpose.
-Students are encouraged to run their documents through the Safe Assignment program before they submit the document to scan for potential problems.
-As noted in the Graduate Student Handbook section on Retention and Termination, evidence of plagiarism is grounds for dismissal from the program.
+NOTE: Prior to the submission of the final thesis to the Graduate School, the Dept of Psychology will assess the document for potential plagiarism (see Plagiarism Definitions, p.
+64) using commercially available software, such as the SafeAssign program provided by the Office of Instructional Advancement.
+All students are required to submit an electronic version of their thesis to Pat Perreira at least two weeks prior to submission of the document to the Graduate School for this purpose.
+As noted in the section on Retention, Remidation, and Termination, evidence of plagiarism is grounds for dismissal from the program.